HadjBen/SEH500---Group-2-Project/documents/SEH500_Project_Report.md

 ## 6. Development Process and Obstacles

 Development followed an incremental approach.
 The first phase focused on basic GPIO functionality using polling.
-The second phase added interrupt handling.
-The third phase added serial communication.
+The second phase added interrupt handling for buttons.
+The third phase added serial communication with keyboard input initially implemented using polling for simplicity.
 The fourth phase implemented the state machine.
-The final phase implemented assembly language code.
+The fifth phase implemented assembly language code.
+The final phase optimized keyboard input to use interrupts instead of polling, ensuring the entire system follows interrupt-driven architecture principles.

 Several technical obstacles appeared during development.
 One initial challenge was configuring GPIO interrupts correctly.
 The interrupt system needs coordination between multiple steps: port pin configuration, GPIO pin setup, interrupt type selection, and NVIC interrupt enable.
 Missing any step results in non-functional interrupts.
 The solution involved reviewing the SDK documentation and example code [8].